vibewell25/vibewell/docs/docs/testing/tests-k6.md

 # k6 Load Testing for Redis Rate Limiting

-This directory contains load testing scripts for evaluating the performance of Redis-based rate limiting in the Vibewell application.
+This directory contains load testing scripts for evaluating the performance of Redis-based rate limiting in the VibeWell application.

 ## Quick Start